 Module 5: The Lay of the Land.
 (September, 2024)

 Module 6: Facing Facts.
 (November, 2024)

 An Important Note: The Voyagers Online Family Systems Training is designed to promote the learning and growth of individuals, and their functioning within their family and work systems.
 It is not designed to prepare participants to teach, train and/or coach others.
 Work on self – differentiating a self – is the heart of Bowen theory.

-The cost per year is $825, if paid in full with PayPal; or $800 if paid by check.
-(If you pay by check, you may opt to do so in two payments: $400 at registration and $400 by the beginning of Module 3 – July 1, 2023.)
-Registration is open until March 15, 2023..
-Module 1 will be released March 1, 2023.
-(If payment is not received by March 1, Module 1 will be released to you upon receipt of check.)
+The cost per year is $825, if paid in full with Zelle; or $800 if paid by check.
+(If you pay by check, you may opt to do so in two payments: $400 at registration and $400 by the beginning of Module 3.)
+Registration for the 2024 year will open September 1, 2023.

-To register for Year 2 of Online Family Systems Training, click below and select Year 2, March 2023.
+To register for Year 2 of Online Family Systems Training, contact Carol Jeunnette at [email protected].

-Note for Wisconsin Lutheran pastors: Surplus funds from a Siebert Foundation Grant for teaching systems thinking to first-call pastors are available for your tuition assistance.
+Note for Wisconsin Lutheran pastors: Surplus funds from a Siebert Foundation Grant for teaching systems thinking to first-call pastors may be available for your tuition assistance.
 Please contact Carol Jeunnette.